The Vanishing Race

-The Vanishing Race is the twelfth album by British/Australian soft rock duo Air Supply, released in 1993.
+The Vanishing Race is the twelfth studio album by British/Australian soft rock duo Air Supply, released in 1993.
 Although the album failed to reach the US charts, its single "Goodbye" peaked at No. 48 on the Adult Contemporary chart.
 The album became especially relevant in Asia, where singles "Goodbye", which reached No. 1 in several Asian countries, and "It's Never Too Late" helped the album reach platinum certification.
 The album sold over 4 million copies worldwide.